 Dominant use of the deep-sea handline gear type has been persistent throughout the recorded MHI Deep-7 commercial fishery (Table 3).
 Because the deep-sea handline catches the overwhelming majority of Deep-7 catch per year, catch trends follow closely those of the combined fishery.
-FY 2023 deep-sea handline catch showed a slight (5%) increase over the preceding year yet remained below the 10- and 20-year average.
+FY 2024 deep-sea handline catch remained below the 10- and 20-year average.

 Deep-sea handline CPUE decreased markedly during the expansion of the small boat fleet in the 1970s and 1980s (Table 3).
 During that period, the number of fishers and trips using deep-sea handline gear increased rapidly as new technology and availability of reliable fishing vessels increased.
 Following the expansion of the small boat fleet, deep-sea handline CPUE has remained relatively stable though variable between years.
-In FY 2023, deep-sea handline CPUE was close to the 10- and 20-year averages.
+In FY 2024, deep-sea handline CPUE was close to the 10- and 20-year averages.

-Deep-sea handline catch has always been dominated predominantly by two species: 'ōpakapaka and onaga (Tables 4a and 4b).
-And though relative contributions of each to the entire catch has varied over time, 'ōpakapaka characteristically has been the fishery leader in terms of landings.
+Deep-sea handline catch has always been dominated predominantly by two species: 'ōpakapaka and onaga (Tables Table 4a and 4b).
+And though relative contributions of each species to the entire catch has varied over time, 'ōpakapaka characteristically has been the leader in terms of landings.
 Catch of the other species using deep-sea handline over time show relatively similar trends to the more commonly targeted species.
 This is in part due to shared trends in overall fishery participation and effort, and the fact that the lesser-caught deep-7 species (hapu'upu'u, lehi, kale kale, and gindai) are typical incidental catch when targeting 'ōpakapaka, onaga, and ehu.
-Over the past 20 years, the average percent catch contribution by species using deep-sea handline has remained relatively stable; 47% 'ōpakapaka, 28% onaga, 11% ehu, 5% kalekale, 3% hapu'upu'u, 4% lehi, and 1% gindai.
-In FY 2023, deep-sea handline catch was similar to the 20-year average at 50% 'ōpakapaka, 24% onaga, 13% ehu, 5% kalekale, 2% hapu'upu'u, 4% lehi, and 3% gindai.
-Percent 'ōpakapaka catch appeared to approach a more normal rate in FY 2023 after falling below 40% in FY 2019 to FY 2021.
-Landings of most of the species are declining, with ehu and gindai being the exceptions (Table 5).
-FY 2023 landings of gindai were greater than both shortand long-term averages, while landings of ehu were greater than the long-term average, but less than the short-term average.
+Over the past 20 years, the average percent catch contribution by species using deep-sea handline has remained relatively stable; 47% 'ōpakapaka, 28% onaga, 12% ehu, 5% kalekale, 3% hapu'upu'u, 4% lehi, and 2% gindai.
+In FY 2024, deep-sea handline catch was similar to the 20-year average at 50% 'ōpakapaka, 23% onaga, 10% ehu, 6% kalekale, 2% hapu'upu'u, 8% lehi, and 2% gindai.
+With the exception of lehi, deep-sea handline landings for the deep-7 species in FY 2024 were all below their 10- and 20-year averages (Table 5).

 Table 3.
-DAR MHI annual Deep-7 BMUS CPUE (lb/trip) by dominant fishing methods reported by Fiscal Year from 1965-1993 and by Fishing Year from 1994-2023
+DAR MHI annual Deep-7 BMUS CPUE (lb/trip) by dominant fishing methodsreported by Fiscal Year from 1965-1993 and by Fishing Year from 1994-2024